 The remnants will be broken down and washed away by the elements, and the UV radiation will help to sterilize bacteria.
 Make sure that you do this in a sunny and discrete location so that nobody unintentionally high fives your poop later on.

 So there you have it!
-Luno Life’s declassified poop survival guide.
+Luno's declassified poop survival guide for car camping and overlanding adventures.
 We hope that this helps you the next time that nature calls!
-That reminds us... did someone remember to pack the hand sanitizer?
+Which reminds us... did someone remember to pack the hand sanitizer?